 As part of the Coordinated Entry requirement, homeless persons/families must be assessed by a trained assessor and given a VI-SPDAT score.
-This assessment will help us assist the most vulnerable first.
+This assessment will help Brazoria County assist the most vulnerable first.
 Once a score is obtained, the assessor will then refer them to an agency that has the appropriate service they would need.
-They may be referred to various other agencies that offer other services, such as food, food stamp applications, clothing, etc. Gulf Coast MHMR has a street outreach caseworker that will also be assessing individuals on the street and referring them to the necessary agencies to assist them.
+They may be referred to various other agencies that offer other services, such as food, food stamp applications, clothing, etc. Gulf Coast Center, the local mental health authority, has a street outreach caseworker that will also be assessing individuals on the street and referring them to the necessary agencies to assist them.